Nov. 6-7, 2025 - 18th Diabetes in Pregnancy Study Group - From Lab to Labor: Advancing Diabetes Care

 The 2025 "From Lab to Labor: Advancing Diabetes Care", and will feature internationally and nationally recognized experts who play an active role in a patient’s care from before conception, through the stages of pregnancy and delivery, to her long-term wellbeing.

-Each registered attendee will have the opportunity to run through two separate high-fidelity endocrine obstetric emergency simulation scenarios and then debrief afterwards.
+Limited spaces available to experience two separate high-fidelity endocrine obstetric emergency simulation scenarios and then debrief afterwards.

 Simulation Topics: